deadlydog/deadlydog.github.io/_posts/2022-10-10-Run-PowerShell-as-another-user.md

   Start-Process powershell -Verb runAs -ArgumentList $arguments Break
 }
+# Your script code goes here.
 ```

 This approach may work for your needs.
 While this approached worked for scripts on my local machine, it did not work for scripts running in my Azure DevOps Pipelines; I still received the `Access Denied` error message.
 Even if it had worked, one problem you may have spotted is that it starts up a new PowerShell process to run the script as admin.
-This would have resulted in the script output not getting captured by the CI/CD pipeline, and not being available for monitoring and debugging.
+This would have resulted in the script output not getting captured by the deployment pipeline, and not being available for monitoring and debugging.

-The workaround I ended up using for my specific scenario of connecting to a remote database and performing some operations was to use Invoke-Command to run the PowerShell scriptblock as a different user from a remote server.
+The workaround I ended up using for my specific scenario of connecting to a remote database and performing some operations was to use `Invoke-Command` to run the PowerShell scriptblock as a different user from a remote server.
-This isn't an ideal solution as it introduces a dependency on another server simply for the purpose of running some PowerShell code, but it was the best solution I could make work.
+This isn't an ideal solution as it introduces a dependency on another server simply for the purpose of running some PowerShell code, and can introduce additional security risks by enabling WinRM on the server if it's unneeded otherwise, but it was the best solution I could make work.
-We actually have several different pipelines that have this need, so I created a small VM whose main purpose is to run PowerShell scripts as a different user.
+We actually have several different pipelines that have this need, so I created a small server whose main purpose is to run PowerShell scripts as a different user.

 If you have any other potential solutions, please let me know in the comments below.
 I hope you found this post useful.